at1as/parallelism/USAGE.md

 #### Ruby

 Built on Ruby 2.3.1 on MacOS.
-Process forking will only work on *nix systems
+Process forking example will only work on \**nix* systems.
+Behaviour may be different in Ruby < 1.9.

 ```
 $ ruby parallelism_ruby.rb